Japanese war crimes: War crimes trials

-General Tomoyuki Yamashita (2nd right) on trial in 1945 by a U.S. military commission for the Manila massacre and other violations in Singapore.
+General Tomoyuki Yamashita (2nd right) on trial in 1945 by a U.S. military commission for the Manila massacre and other violations which were committed in Singapore.
 He was sentenced to death.
 The case set a precedent (the "Yamashita Standard") on the responsibility of commanders for war crimes.

 Soon after the war, the Allied powers indicted 25 persons as Class-A war criminals, and 5,700 persons were indicted as Class-B or Class-C war criminals by Allied criminal courts.
 Of these, 984 were initially condemned to death, 920 were actually executed, 475 received life sentences, 2,944 received prison terms, 1,018 were acquitted, and 279 were not sentenced or not brought to trial.
 These indicted war criminals included 178 ethnic Taiwanese and 148 ethnic Korean people.
 Class A criminals were all tried by the International Military Tribunal for the Far East, also known as "the Tokyo Trials".
 Other courts were held in numerous places across Asia and the Pacific.